-We also use two additional tables:
+We also use the following additional tables:

-- 1. Individuals(id, botname, location, dia, height, mdate).
-Each row in this table represents an individual tree, with the columns representing, in order, an attribute that uniquely identifies an individual tree, the botanical name of the tree species, a short textual description of the individual's location (e.g., "20 feet from the library entrance"), its trunk diameter in inches, its height in feet, and the date of these measurements. - 2.
+- 1. Places(name, directions, habitat).
+A row (n, d, h) in this table indicates that the location with name n has habitat h, with d being textual directions to that location.
+Each location is identified by a unique name, but may have multiple habitat designations and, similarly, multiple directions. - 2.
+Individuals(id, genus, species, location, height, fruit, odate).
+Each row in this table represents an individual fern, with the columns representing, in order, an attribute that uniquely identifies the individual, the genus and species of the individual, the name of its location (as in the name attribute in Places), its height in inches, an indicator if it was fruiting (boolean), and the date of the observation.
+Although each individual has a unique id attribute, there are, in general, multiple observations per individual. - 3.
 OSchedule(id, obs, indid, odatetime).
-Each row in this table represents a scheduled observation, with the columns representing, in order, a unique identifier for the scheduled observation, the name of the observer (person), the individual tree to be observed (identified using the id attribute of Individuals), and the date and time of the scheduled observation.
+Each row in this table represents a scheduled observation, with the columns representing, in order, a unique identifier for the scheduled observation, the name of the observer (person), the individual fern to be observed (identified using the id attribute of Individuals), and the date and time of the scheduled observation.

 Choose appropriate types for the columns of these tables.
 Unless otherwise specified, you may assume that all string-valued attributes contain at most 100 characters.
-Exception are the features attribute of Trees and the location attribute of Individuals, which may each contain up to 100,000 characters.
+Exceptions are the notes attribute of Ferns and the directions attribute of Places, which may each contain up to 100,000 characters.

-The Application Program: As described further in the packaging instructions below, your submission should produce (not contain) an executable file called treedb, that uses PostgreSQL to implement the application described below.
+The Application Program: As described further in the packaging instructions below, your submission should produce (not contain) an executable file called ferndb, that uses PostgreSQL to implement the application described below.
 You must implement your application program as a Unix command-line program that reads from standard input and writes to standard output.
 Your program will be tested and graded on Gandalf.
 If you use some other machine for development, please check very carefully that your code runs on Gandalf.
 This application must implement the user functions described below.
 When the work (both internal processing and output to user) for each function is done, your application should write (to standard output) five dashes (-----) followed by a single newline character.
 We will refer to this string of five dashes followed by a newline as the function termination string.
 The following description also refers to a separator string, which consists of the three-character sequence space-colon-space.
 We will assume that the separator string is not a substring of any valid string input to this application.
 Except the output described in this homework, your program should not produce any extra output, such as diagnostic messages.

 These functions will be invoked from standard input by listing the function name followed by its arguments, one per line.
-For example, the connect function described below takes two arguments and may be invoked as follows: connect bigmoose xyzzy
+For example, the connect function described below takes two arguments and may be invoked as follows:

+connect bigmoose xyzzy

 String arguments will be listed verbatim, with no quotes or other demarcation.
 You may assume that function arguments do not contain any newline characters.
 Integers will be listed in conventional format (e.g., 123, 74).
-You may assume that all numbers are in the range $[0...10^5]$ .
+You may assume that all numbers are in the range $[0...10^5]$.
 Date-time values are in UTC, with the format YYYY-MM-DD HH:MM:SS.
-For example, 2006-09-27 19:04:09 denotes nine seconds past 7:04 p.m. on the 27th of September, 2006, UTC (i.e., 3:04:09 p.m.
-EDT).
+For example, 2007-10-31 23:01:06 denotes six seconds past 11:01 p.m. on the 31st of October, 2007, UTC.